AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 **Exceptions**

 Exception rules can disable some scriptlets on particullar domains.
+The syntax for exception scriptlet rules is similar to normal scriptlet rules but using `#@%#` instead of `#%#`:

 ```text
 rule = [domains]  "#@%#//scriptlet(" scriptletName arguments ")"